Sabotnik/static-site/_education_programs/children.md

 ---
-title: The Msindo Most Vulnerable Children's Program
+title: Msindo
 ---
-”Most Vulnerable Children” is the phrase used by the Tanzanian government to describe children at the highest risk in rural areas.
-Typically lacking family support or basic access to education, they are the target of Empower Tanzania’s education program at Msindo.
-The Msindo Most Vulnerable Children’s Program provides two hot and nutritious meals each Saturday and teaches basic life skills such as hygiene and nutrition, gardening, and animal husbandry.
-Our donors also provide uniforms for primary school, enabling children to attend school during the week and changing the course of lives forever.
+“Most Vulnerable Children” is the phrase used by the Tanzanian government to describe children at the highest risk in rural areas.
+Typically lacking family support or basic access to education, they are the target of Empower Tanzania’s education program in the community of Msindo.
+The Msindo Most Vulnerable Children’s Program provides two hot and nutritious meals each Saturday, tutoring, and instruction in basic life skills such as hygiene and nutrition, gardening, and animal husbandry.
+Our donors also provide uniforms, shoes, and workbooks for primary school, enabling children to attend school during the week and changing the course of their lives forever.